The Wars: Part Four

 In an interview, Juliet d'Orsey explains that the d'Orsey home was converted into a hospital for soldiers during the war.
 It is here that Robert recovers from his own injuries sustained in Part Three.
 Once again he meets Taffler, another patient at the d'Orsey home; Robert is devastated to find that Taffler has lost both of his arms in the war.
 While Taffler seems to be in good spirits, he ends up attempting suicide; one day, as Juliet comes into Taffler's room to give him some flowers, she finds him trying to rub his raw arm stumps against the walls and subsequently bleed to death.
 Various people, including Robert, respond to Juliet's screams, and Taffler is saved.

 Juliet tells Robert that his assigned room is haunted by the ghost Lady Sorrel, who comes into the room every night and lights the candles.
 One night, Juliet thinks it would be a neat prank to dress up as Lady Sorrel, walk into Robert's room, and light the candles.
-When Juliet opens the door, she sees Barbara and Robert Ross having sex, so violently that Juliet at first thinks that Robert is hurting Barbara.
+When Juliet opens the door, she sees her older sister Barbara and Robert Ross having sex, so violently that Juliet at first thinks that Robert is hurting Barbara.
 Although they do not see who opens the door, Juliet begins to feel guilty.
 When Robert eventually leaves the home, Juliet slips him a candle and a box of matches in an effort to explain herself and apologize.